wummel/vagrant-virtualbox-debian-base/README.md

 This script will:

- 1. download and verify the latest `Debian 9 "Stretch"` CD image
+ 1. download and verify the latest `Debian 10 "buster"` CD image
  2. ... do some magic to turn it into a vagrant box file
- 3. output `debian-stretch-i386.box` or `debian-stretch-amd64.box`
+ 3. output `debian-buster-i386.box` or `debian-buster-amd64.box`

 ## Requirements

- * Oracle VM VirtualBox
+ * Oracle VM VirtualBox >= 4.3
  * Vagrant
  * mkisofs for generating a custom Debian CD image
  * 7zip for unpacking the Debian CD image